fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 22)
 Title : Should change the page.

+Pre-condition:

+1)Exists a user
+2)Exists a checking with 20 or more transactions

 Description:Go to the view checkings page and change the pages of the table of transaction forwards and then backwards.

 Date: 08/03/2022